wdecoster/nanofilt/README.md

   -l, --length LENGTH Filter on a minimum read length
   --headcrop HEADCROP   Trim n nucleotides from start of read
-  --tailcrop TAILCROP   Trim n nucleotides from end of read
+  --tailcrop TAILCROP   Trim n nucleotides from end of read --minGC MINGC         Sequences must have GC content >= to this.
+Float
+                        between 0.0 and 1.0.
+Ignored if using summary file.
+  --maxGC MAXGC         Sequences must have GC content <= to this.
+Float
+                        between 0.0 and 1.0.
+Ignored if using summary file.
 ```

 Example: